 designed by Cornell faculty and undergraduates for managing the administration

 of large courses.
 We will use CMS to submit assignments,

 download assignments, view grades and comments, and submit regrades for assignments.

 General CMS help and documentation can be found at

 How Do I Access CMS?

-do not see a link for CS211, do not panic!
-You
+to login.
+You should see a link for CS211, but if you don't, do not

-might not be entered into CMS yet.
-Registering for a course does not automatically
+panic!
+You might not be entered into CMS yet.
+Registering for a course

 How Do I Submit Homework?